William Dobson: Works

-Around sixty of Dobson's works survive, mostly half-length portraits dating from 1642 or later.
+Dobson is associated with 51 paintings, mostly half-length portraits dating from 1642 or later.
 The thick impasto of his early work gave way to a mere skim of paint, perhaps reflecting a wartime scarcity of materials.
 After Oxford fell to the Parliamentarians, in June 1646, Dobson returned to London.
 Now without patronage, he was briefly imprisoned for debt and died in poverty at the age of thirty-five.

 Ellis Waterhouse described Dobson as "the most distinguished purely British painter before Hogarth", and in the view of Waldemar Januszczak he was "the first British born genius, the first truly dazzling English painter".

 There are examples of Dobson's work at the National Gallery, the National Gallery of Scotland, Tate Britain, the National Portrait Gallery, the National Maritime Museum, Queen's House in Greenwich, the Walker Art Gallery in Liverpool, the Ferens Art Gallery in Hull, the Courtauld Institute of Art, the Dulwich Picture Gallery in London, in several English country houses including notably Alnwick Castle where Dobson's self-portrait with Nicholas Lanier and Charles Cotterell is displayed, at the Yale Center for British Art in New Haven, CT, USA, and at the Dunedin Public Art Gallery in New Zealand.

 The 2011 anniversary of his birth was marked by exhibitions, a 'Dobson Trail' listing his paintings on a website, and a BBC television profile by Januszczak, The Lost Genius of British Art: William Dobson.